-I am a Ph.D. candidate in Sociology and Demography at The Pennsylvania State University.
-My primary research focus is LGBT sociology and demography.
+I am a Ph.D. candidate in Sociology and Demography at The Pennsylvania State University, specializing in the social stratification and demographic behaviors of women and sexual minority populations.

 My research investigates how sexual orientation, gender, and intersecting identities shape socioeconomic inequality across the labor market, psychosocial well-being, couple dynamics, and life course processes.
 Grounded in theories of social stratification and minority stress, I draw on both nationally representative datasets and original survey data.
 My methodological approach is primarily quantitative, incorporating multilevel modeling, decomposition techniques, structural equation modeling, propensity score matching, and more.
-My work spans three areas: (1) occupational stratification and labor market inequality among sexual minorities, particularly in STEM and public-sector contexts; (2) identity-related and perceptual mechanisms of inequality, including mental health and workplace experiences; and (3) family and demographic behaviors, such as housework outsourcing, assortative mating, and the role of relationship formation channels in shaping couple-level outcomes.
+My work spans three areas: (1) occupational stratification and labor market inequality among sexual minorities, particularly in STEM and non-private sector contexts; (2) identity-related and perceptual mechanisms of inequality, including mental health and workplace experiences; and (3) family and demographic behaviors, such as housework outsourcing, assortative mating, and parenthood desires.
+This body of work advances our understanding of how structural forces and identity processes interact to shape inequality across multiple domains of social lifeĀ

-My works have been published in Social Science Research, Socius, and RSF: The Russell Sage Foundation Journal of the Social Sciences.
+My works have been published in Social Science Research, Socius, Sexuality Research and Social Policy, and RSF: The Russell Sage Foundation Journal of the Social Sciences.

 My latest CV can be found below.